How do I apply?

 Must I write a test of English Language Proficiency (ELP)?

 Proficiency in the English language is required and must be established by all applicants from universities outside of Canada where the language of instruction is not English.
 However, a university education in English may not be considered sufficient (e.g. ELP is still required for graduates from India, Pakistan, Bangladesh and Saudi Arabia).
+The notation that English was the language of instruction should appear on the official transcript of the institution at which the admitting degree was completed.
 If you completed your admitting degree in a country where English is not the native language, you must take a test of English Language Proficiency (ELP) which includes a test of written English.

 ELP scores from an approved test of must be no more than 2 years old and must be submitted at the time of application.
 Click here for more info.